ougi-washi/Abstract-Shader-Engine/README.md

 - Add caching to the entities and matching files and create a thread that parses the files and rebuild the entity if any change has happened to the cached file, then update the cache.
 - Add entities and shader file changes thread (check every few frames and update the scene according to the change)
 - Drag and drop adds entities to the world json and updates the scene
-- Add Vulkan support back
 - Add EGLS support
+- Add Vulkan support back (make sure the new implementation is based on deferred rendering if it works on the embedded systems)
 - Separate module : expose a simple script method in C++ that could make it possible to interact with other world entities's scripts (no hot-reload, just copying what's in the files during compilation)
 - Separate module : Network shader compilation